Docencia-fmrico/bump-and-go-with-fsm-tayros/README.md

 It launch the nodes, the parameters and the yamls we want to use in our program.

-Include is for other launchers, in this program we don't launch the kobuki and lidar drivers because if the lidar doesn't works the kuboki works without the sensor and crashes.
+*include* is for other launchers, in this program we don't launch the kobuki and lidar drivers because if the lidar doesn't works the kuboki works without the sensor and crashes.

-node id for our nodes and rosparam loads our yaml.
+*node* is for our nodes and rosparam loads our yaml.

 -----------------------------------------------------------------------
 Snippet(launch example):